On the minimum spin period of accreting pulsars: The effect of torque due to gravitational radiation

 by using the definition of the critical fastness parameter given in equation~\eqref{eq:w_c_eff} at the $r_{\rm in}\rightarrow R_{\rm ISCO}$ limit.

-We calculate $\zeta$ for $M=2\,M_{\sun}$ by using the empirical formula given in equation~\eqref{eq:zeta_fit} and then calculate the critical fastness parameter that satisfies $\nu_{\rm eq, max}=\nu_{\rm cut-off}$ condition, depending on $N_{0,\mathrm{GW}}/N_0$ ratio for various values of $n_0$ in the left panel of Fig.~\ref{fig:alphaw2M}.
+We calculate $\zeta$ for $M=2\,{\rm M}_{\sun}$ by using the empirical formula given in equation~\eqref{eq:zeta_fit} and then calculate the critical fastness parameter that satisfies the $\nu_{\rm eq, max}=\nu_{\rm cut-off}$ condition, depending on $N_{0,\mathrm{GW}}/N_0$ ratio for various values of $n_0$ in the left-hand panel of Fig.~\ref{fig:alphaw2M}.
 Accordingly, the required value of the critical fastness parameter increases as the gravitational radiation torque increases.
-The value of the critical fastness parameter becomes consistent with the predictions of the theoretical models when $7\loa N_{0,\mathrm{GW}}/N_0\loa 13$ for $M=2\,M_{\sun}$.
+The value of the critical fastness parameter becomes consistent with the predictions of the theoretical models when $7\loa N_{0,\mathrm{GW}}/N_0\loa 13$ for $M=2\,{\rm M}_{\sun}$.

-We investigate the possible parameter space for the gravitational radiation torque and report it in the right panel of Fig.~\ref{fig:alphaw2M}.
-Only the mass-accretion rate and the ellipticity might change a few orders among parameters in the right-hand side of equation~\eqref{eq:n0gw}.
-Therefore, we calculate the ratio of $N_{0,\mathrm{GW}}/N_0$ depending on the ellipticity for various values of the mass-accretion rate.
+We investigate the possible parameter space for the gravitational radiation torque and report it in the right-hand panel of Fig.~\ref{fig:alphaw2M}.
+Only the mass accretion rate and the ellipticity might change a few orders among parameters in the right-hand side of equation~\eqref{eq:n0gw}.
+Therefore, we calculate the ratio of $N_{0,\mathrm{GW}}/N_0$ depending on the ellipticity for various values of the mass accretion rate.

-An accreted crust of the neutron can sustain for $\epsilon<10^{-7}$ \citep{has+06}.
-A tighter upper limit on the ellipticity, i.e.\ $\epsilon<10^{-8}$, is obtained by \citet{abb+20} based on the lack of continuous gravitational wave detection from five radio pulsars \citep[see also][]{chen20}.
-According to Fig.~\ref{fig:alphaw2M}, the gravitational radiation torque can be effective within the given limits of ellipticity as long as the mass-accretion rate is lower than the Eddington limit (i.e.\ $\dot{M} \lesssim 10^{-8}\,M_{\sun}\,\mathrm{yr^{-1}}$).
+The maximum ellipticity that an accreted crust of a neutron can sustain is a long-standing problem.
+The pioneering calculations of \citet{ush+00} estimated $\epsilon<10^{-6}$, and later a one order larger upper limit, $\epsilon<10^{-5}$, was given by \citet{has+06}.
+However, most recent calculations suggest the upper limit of the maximum ellipticity as $\epsilon<10^{-6}$ \citep{Johnson13,Morales22}, with an upper limit even a few orders smaller estimated by \citet{Gittins21a} and \citet{Gittins21b}.
+Furthermore, \citet{Woan18} argue that the spin period derivative of millisecond pulsars implies a lower limit for the ellipticity, $\epsilon>10^{-8}$.
+On the other hand, a tighter upper limit on the ellipticity, namely $\epsilon<10^{-8}$, is obtained by \citet{abb+20} based on the lack of continuous gravitational wave detection from five radio pulsars \citep[see also][]{chen20}.
+According to Fig.~\ref{fig:alphaw2M}, the gravitational radiation torque can be effective within the given limits of ellipticity as long as the mass accretion rate is lower than the Eddington limit (i.e.\ $\dot{M} \lesssim 10^{-8}\,{\rm M}_{\sun}\,\mathrm{yr^{-1}}$).